Like my Facebook artist page to keep up to date on my artwork, musings and shows.

 The List grew over the course of the night, final count involved 100 paintings but represents many more VIPs than that.
 Many times groups of 2, 3, 4 and 5 would come in together and be represented as a group in one painting.

 Firefly is a wearable, social light installation.
 These playful, wearable Firefly pendants, flow through various light sequences, based on human contact and socialization patterns, engaging their audiences into discussion and exchange.
 From a vantage point the keepers of the fireflies will paint an array of light, data and human interaction into a new space.
 250 Fireflies we’re distributed at the opening event of the Nuit Blanche Ottawa Gatineau 2013 festival.

 Firefly is an artistic collaboration between Mark Stephenson, Michael Grant and Darcy Whyte.
-Mark was responsible for established the artistic vision, visualizations, interactions along with managing timeline and development of the installation.

 The HipsterMonocle is a small laser cut monocle like object with a handle and interchangeable lenses.
 The HipsterMonocle takes it’s inspiration from photo haring apps Instagram and Facebook.
 The monocle adopts the square photo format, rounds the corners and even has coloured lenses responding to the concept of filters.
 All said and done, it’s a fun, social analogue to Instagram.

 Eventually the project comes full circle back to the online space with a web site that documents the use of the HipsterMonocle online via photos tagged with #hipstermonocle.